edu-apps/english/README.md

-Hi, everybody!
+Hello, everybody!

-Here are the privacy policies for the apps !
+Here are the privacy policies for educational applications in English and Russian languages!

+Happy and Easy Studying!

-Good luck with everything!
+And Good Luck with Everything!